Kathamii/TINF15B4MCJI/Installation.md

 ## Local Installation
 Just use some modern IDE and pull our Git.
 Run mvn clean install and run the Spring Boot Application (FactRacingApplication.java).
+If you are running it outside of an IDE be sure to run the generated FactRacingApplication.jar and not the FactRacingApplication.java .

 ## Deploy to Heroku Server
 You can use Travis-CI with a Fork of this Git and the only thing you have to change is the Key-Value-Pairs in Travis-CI for the .travis.yml to push the application to the correct Heroku site.